 Just a question though.
 What does DWI stand for?

 In Australia we call it drunk driving and I thought the acronym was DUI (Driving under the influence) over 11 years ago

 I suspect DWI was a typo for or variant of DUI... "driving while intoxicated", perhaps? over 11 years agoAnswered by Philly Markowitz via Travellr.com

 I travelled through Nicaragua along the Pacific region and the roads are not only in great condition but much safer than Costa Rica in terms of criminal presence (ie. vehicle theft, robbery, violence, etc)... not sure about the Honduras section of the Pan-Am as I've never been there.

 The only thing you have to watch out for on Nicaraguan roads is late-night drunk driving, otherwise the cops are not noticeably corrupt like in neighbouring country Costa Rica.

-I actually much rather vacation in Nicaragua than Costa Rica as it has more natural beauties and abundance as well as cheaper, but would like to visit Belize to check it out. about 10 years ago
+I actually much rather vacation in Nicaragua than Costa Rica as it has more natural beauties and abundance as well as cheaper, but would like to visit Belize to check it out. over 10 years ago